kaitlincart/tech-writing-exercises/README.md

 The goal of this exercise is to become familiar with the style guide and editing process.

-You will edit an entire tutorial with a partner.
+* In [exercise 3.1](https://github.com/kaitlincart/tech-writing-exercises/blob/main/Exercise3-Edit/3.1-terraform.md), you will edit an entire tutorial.